mayhemer/logan/README.md

 To access an object a rule consumer function calls `this.obj(identifier)` as described above.
 That returns an instance of `Obj` prototype.

 Obj (an object) methods:
-- `.create("classname")`: called from constructors, this puts the object to a 'created' state and assigns its class name; such a created object lives until .destroy() is called on it
+- `.create("classname")`: called from constructors, this puts the object to a 'created' state and assigns its class name; such a created object lives until .destroy() is called on it; if called on an already created object, it's first destroyed and then created as a new object, a warning is shown in the web console that an object's been recreated
 - `.destroy()`: called from destructors, this sets the state of the object to 'released' and removes the object from the processing state; it means that a following call to `this.obj()` with the same identifier value will return a new blank instance
 - `.capture("string" or no argument)`: this adds a line to the object so that it then appears in the results when the object is revealed in the results view; when there is no argument passed, the currently processed line is automatically added
 - `.alias("alias")`: an object can be identified by multiple values sometimes thanks static_cast pointer shifts, wrapping helper classes ("handlers"), or simply by a unique key instead of a pointer; this method allows you to define such an alias so that calls to `this.obj("alias")` will resolve to this object